15Max/LatentDirichletAllocation/README.md

 - num_neurons

 ## Conclusions
-As expected we obtained better results with ProdLDA with respect to LDA in terms of topic coherence, diversity and interpretability.
+As expected we obtained better results with ProdLDA in terms of topic coherence, diversity and interpretability.
 This is reflected in the specificity of the topics identified by the model, which are more clearly defined and less overlapping than those obtained with LDA.
 Furthermore ProdLDA is more efficient in terms of computational time, adding to its appeal as a topic modeling technique.

-Some possible improvements for our project could be to use a more complex dataset and further optimize the model hyperparameters to obtain even better results.
+Possible improvements for our project could be to use a more complex dataset and further optimize the model hyperparameters to obtain even better results.
 Both these tasks would require more computational resources than we had available at the moment.

 ## Conda environment setup